lancewood1/cloud-native-course-errata/README.md

 - General
-  - The URL of the "console" (App manager) should start with "console..." but JPMC document (or email) says "login..."
+  - The URL of the "console" (App manager) should start with "console..." but lab document (or email) says "login..."

 - Blue Green deployment lab
   - Internet Exploder breaks on Blue Green - use Chrome
-  - JPMC document uses the term "subdomain", which is actually "hostname"
+  - lab document uses the term "subdomain", which is actually "hostname"

-- Config server lab
-  - Quote server is not available

 ## List of References